 4. Ridiculously High Cleaning Costs

 Property owners set the cleaning fees for vacation rentals.
-Generally, studios and small apartments cost about $100 to clean and larger spaces might be as much as $200.
+Generally, smaller spaces start at about $50 to $60 for cleaning fees, but larger spaces might be as much as $200.

-If you notice cleaning fees are much higher than expected — with no explanation why — you are likely paying more than necessary.
+If you notice cleaning fees are much higher than expected — with no explanation why — you’re likely paying more than necessary.
 Don’t be afraid to ask the property owner what cleaning service he uses — you can request a quote on your own for an estimate.

 5. No Deposit Required